allanbrewer/mcp-agent/README.md

 # MCP Agent

-A web-based conversational agent powered by Google Gemini that can interact with various external services via Model Context Protocol (MCP) servers.
+A web-based conversational agent powered by various LLMs (Google Gemini, Anthropic Claude, OpenAI GPT, xAI Grok) via the Vercel AI SDK, capable of interacting with external services through Model Context Protocol (MCP) servers.

 ## Overview

-This project provides a chat interface where users can converse with Google Gemini.
-The agent can understand requests that require interaction with external tools (MCP Servers) and execute those actions.
+This project provides a chat interface where users can select an LLM provider and model, then converse with the chosen LLM.
+The agent leverages the Vercel AI SDK to handle multi-step tool execution, allowing the LLM to interact with configured MCP Servers (e.g., WhatsApp, GitHub, GSuite, Web Search) to fulfill user requests.

 ## Architecture

 The project consists of the following components:

-1.  **Frontend (`mcp-agent-app/`):** A Next.js application providing a React-based chat interface accessible at `http://localhost:3000` (or a similar port).
+1.  **Frontend (`mcp-agent-app/`):** A Next.js application providing a React-based chat interface accessible at `http://localhost:3000`.
+    *   Uses `@ai-sdk/react`'s `useChat` hook for managing chat state and streaming responses.
+    *   Uses a React Context (`ChatContext`) to manage application state like the current chat ID, selected provider/model, and to provide access to the `useChat` hook's state and functions.
+    *   Includes a Sidebar for selecting LLM providers/models and managing saved chats.
-2.  **Backend API (`mcp-agent-app/src/app/api/chat/route.ts`):** A Next.js API route that:
+2.  **Chat API (`mcp-agent-app/src/app/api/chat/route.ts`):** A Next.js API route that:
-    *   Manages the conversation flow with the frontend.
+    *   Receives chat messages, provider ID, and model ID from the frontend.
-    *   Communicates with the Google Gemini API using the `@google/genai` SDK.
+    *   Selects and instantiates the appropriate LLM provider (e.g., `@ai-sdk/google`, `@ai-sdk/anthropic`) based on the request.
     *   Loads MCP server configurations from `mcp-config.json`.
-    *   Generates a dynamic system prompt including descriptions of connected servers and available tools.
-    *   Defines a generic `use_mcp_tool` for Gemini Function Calling.
-    *   Handles `functionCall` responses from Gemini.
+    *   Uses a helper (`prepareStdioArgs`) to resolve paths and environment variables for server commands.
+    *   Initializes MCP clients using `experimental_createMCPClient` and `Experimental_StdioMCPTransport` from `ai` and `ai/mcp-stdio`.
-    *   Executes MCP server commands using `child_process.spawn`.
+    *   Fetches tool schemas directly from the initialized MCP clients using `mcpClient.tools()`.
-    *   Communicates with the spawned process via stdio using JSON-RPC.
-    *   Sends the formatted tool result back to Gemini in a conversational loop.
+    *   Calls the Vercel AI SDK's `streamText` function, passing the selected language model, messages, and merged MCP tools.
+    *   Relies on `streamText` (with `maxSteps > 1`) to handle the multi-step conversation flow, including automatic tool calling via the MCP clients.
+    *   Includes a workaround to disable tools for Anthropic due to current SDK incompatibility with stdio tools.
-    *   Returns the final text response from Gemini to the frontend.
+    *   Streams the response (text chunks, errors) back to the frontend using `result.toDataStream()`.
+    *   Closes MCP client connections in the `onFinish` callback.
+3.  **Chat Persistence API (`mcp-agent-app/src/app/api/chats/`):** Next.js API routes for saving, loading, listing, and deleting chat sessions using Prisma and a SQLite database.
+Stores chat history (`CoreMessage[]`), title, provider ID, and model ID.
-3.  **MCP Servers:** External processes (Python scripts, Docker containers) that implement the Model Context Protocol (MCP) and interact with specific external services (WhatsApp, GitHub, GSuite, etc.).
-The backend launches these servers using `child_process.spawn` and communicates with them via stdio/JSON-RPC.
+4.  **MCP Servers:** External processes (Python scripts, Docker containers) implementing the Model Context Protocol (MCP).
+The Chat API backend launches these servers via `StdioMCPTransport` based on `mcp-config.json`.
-4.  **Configuration (`mcp-agent-app/mcp-config.json`):** A central JSON file defining the available MCP servers, their launch commands, and the tools they provide.
-This file is used for dynamic prompting and to configure the backend's execution logic.
+5.  **Configuration:**
+    *   `mcp-agent-app/mcp-config.json`: Defines available MCP servers, launch commands, and tool schemas (though schemas are primarily discovered dynamically now).
+    *   `mcp-agent-app/llm-config.json`: Defines available LLM providers and their models for the frontend UI.
+    *   `mcp-agent-app/.env.local`: Stores API keys, tokens, and paths required by the backend and MCP servers.

 ## Setup